Pasta Alla Norma: Authentically

 Here’s What You Need:

-Rigatoni: Penne would also work wonderfully in this.
+Rigatoni: Penne would also work wonderfully in this recipe.

-Garlic: Fresh, minced, and the cardinal Mortadella Head rule—never jarred!
+Garlic: Fresh, minced, and the cardinal Italian rule—never jarred!

-Olive Oil: ½ cup to get that eggplant nice and crispy.
+Olive Oil: ½ cup of olive oil will get that eggplant nice and crispy.

-Basil: Roll up a few basil leaves into cylinders and slice them (we call this “chiffonade”).
+Basil: Roll up a few basil leaves and slice them.
+We call this chiffonade.

 When your eggplant is done, transfer to a paper towel lined plate to soak up any excess oil.